MOHAMED-ABRAR-5255/Cloud-connected-RT-teleoperated-robotic-arm-manipulators/README.md

 The ESP32-cam code hosts a simple webpage with the camera feed.

-👉 Full code inside esp_cam.ino
+👉 Full code inside esp_cam_code.ino